This article considers the effects of early childhood trauma with a focus on the Romanian Orphan Study.

-This research studied 125 teenagers who lived in (adoptive) loving and stable families BUT had, as infants, lived in the NEGLECTFUL ENVIRONMENT of ROMANIAN ORPHANAGES (renowned for their extremely poor conditions).
+This research studied 125 teenagers who lived in (adoptive) loving and stable families BUT had, as infants, had suffered early childhood trauma as they had lived in the NEGLECTFUL ENVIRONMENT of ROMANIAN ORPHANAGES (renowned for their extremely poor conditions).

 The Findings :

 Using brain scanning technology, it was found that these teenagers had brains which contained LESS WHITE MATTER than the brains of a comparison group of comparable teenagers who lived in similar family environments BUT HAD NOT LIVED IN ROMANIAN ORPHANAGES AS INFANTS.

 The brain’s white matter is involved in learning and facilitates the communication between different brain regions ; it is located deep within the brain.
 (Its volume can also be depleted as a result of excessive use of alcohol and aging.)